-This saves a unquie identifier to the body.
+This saves a unque identifier to the body.
+The ID of a object can be retrived by calling GetID() function.
 There are script functions for converting the ID to a class handle.

 '''

 void MyFunc() {

 iPhysicsBody@ pBody = cLux_ID_PhysicsBody(mBody);

 if(pBody !is null) {

 ...

 }

 '''